anwanguow/PH_structural/README.md

 This repository contains the implementation of all algorithms, computed results, and Python scripts for visualizing all figures from the article "Persistent Homology for Structural Characterization in Disordered Systems".

-The related article (preprint) is available at https://arxiv.org/abs/2411.14390.
+The related article (https://arxiv.org/abs/2411.14390) is accepted by Physical Review E (PRE).

 N.B., to help readers intuitively understand how particles and the entire system are mapped into fingerprints (PH vectors) and a single real number (Separation Index), we have specifically written demonstration codes, as detailed in the tail of this page (titled "Sample Checker").